-A ‘home adult’ is the person (persons) in a family or home setting who is responsible for those who are not yet able to assume full personal responsibility, in other words, normally parents over children.
+An adult, parent or guardian is the person (persons) in a family or home setting who is responsible for those who are not yet able to assume full personal responsibility, in other words, normally a parent over not-yet adults.

 In the real world there are many manifestations of those who play adult roles.
 I would care to suggest that a prominent characteristic of an adult (in the home) is the influence that such a person wields over the rest of the family, especially those who are not yet adults.

 Dr Jennifer L. Tanner defines adults in a way that I find agreeable: …an adult is someone who-accepts responsibility, makes independent decisions, and becomes financially independent.

 Home adults are the strategic fulcrum around which children’s lives are influenced most in their formative years, for better or worse.